 21 March 2020

 Wellington’s waterfront is in for a treat.
 2020 sees Jim Beam Homegrown continue its stellar record of showing Wellingtonians how to party.
 Every year the line-up gets better and better, so we’re expecting no less for their next celebration of Kiwi music culture.
-With the likes of Home Brew, Dave Dobbyn and The Black Seeds, gracing the stage in front of 20,000+ fans in previous years, we can’t wait for the line-up to drop on October 1st.
+With the likes of Shapeshifter, LAB, Stan Walker, Shihad and The Black Seeds gracing the stage in front of 20,000+ fans it's going to go off.
 Setting new sell out records every year in their five-stage waterfront party, reserve your tickets now to ring in the end of summer in the nation’s capital.